alextoutcourt72/Clarity-Tool/README.md

 ## Deployment

-To deploy this project run
+To deploy this project run use Python 3.10

 ```bash
   pip install -r requirements.txt